 Iran is considered a country with the greatest potential for growth in the automobile sector.
 The Iranian automobile production had 1.65 million cars sold in 2011; however, the number drastically fell to 740,000 in 2013 due to the sanctions.
 According to Peugeot estimates, the number of cars sold in Iran would reach 1.6 million in 2018 and two million in 2022.

-Posted by GPD on February 8, 2016, With 834 Reads Filed under Economy & Business.
+Posted by GPD on February 8, 2016, With 836 Reads Filed under Economy & Business.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.